 Lübeck remained an urban monument characteristic of a significant historical structure, but the city was severely damaged during the Second World War, in which almost 20% of it, including the most famous monumental complexes, were destroyed – the cathedral, the churches of St Peter and St Mary and especially the Gründungsviertel, the hilltop quarter where the gabled houses of the rich merchants clustered.
 Selective reconstruction has permitted the replacement of the most important churches and monuments.

 One of the benefits of visiting world heritage sites is that it often takes me to places that I might not otherwise have visited.
 Lübeck is one such city.

 I knew nothing about Lübeck prior to my visits to Stralsund and Wismar, which were both Hanseatic cities.
 Lübeck was not only a Hanseatic city but was where the Hanseatic League was founded in 1159.
 It was one of the largest cities in the alliance and served as its de facto capital for several hundred years.

 Because of its prominence in the Hansa, many architectural features which originally appeared in Lübeck can be found in other cities around the Baltic.

-The building in the photo is the Holsten Gate, which is probably the best known structure in Lübeck.
+The building in the photo is the Holsten Gate, which is probably the best-known structure in Lübeck.
 If it looks like it is tilting inward it isn’t an optical illusion.
-It is titling inward…and forward….and sinking.
+It is tilting inward…and forward….and sinking.
 It is literally twisting in all three dimensions due to the ground beneath it shifting.